kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lab_Using_Set_Operators.md

 ### Task 1.1: Combine Employee Lists

-**Business Scenario**: The HR department needs a comprehensive list combining current employees and recent former employees for a company-wide communication initiative.
+**Business Scenario**: The HR d.DepartmentName needs a comprehensive list combining current employees and recent former employees for a company-wide communication initiative.

 **Instructions**:
 1. Create a query that combines current employees with former employees who left within the last 6 months
-2. Include employee name, department, and employment status
+2. Include employee name, d.DepartmentName, and employment status
-3. Sort the results by department and then by employee name
+3. Sort the results by d.DepartmentName and then by employee name

 **Expected Output Columns**:
 - EmployeeName